rayalan/binary-adages/content/sustainable-complexity.md

 And that's how quickly one moves into the complexity of juggling speed vs. sustainability.
 It might be reasonable to argue that any particular custom website publicly open for a few minutes at any particular coffeeshop isn't a particularly high risk.
 Then again, what's the plan if a ransomware attack finds an opening and encrypts the disk?
 How much does the startup have backed up?

 The problem, of course, is that this decision likely isn't just for a few minutes now.
 It's likely to become a habit. `0.0.0.0` gets added to a configuration script somewhere and forgotten about.
 The startup is successful, adds in a few more employees.
 The startup gets a VPN.
-Everybody's busy, nobody thinks about why it is so easy to see each other's work.
+Everybody's busy, nobody thinks about why it is so easy to see one another's work.
 And then one day, someone makes some other misconfiguration.
 Or perhaps a vulnerability in the underlying web application framework is discovered.
 Maybe the surface area of the attack hasn't quite reached critical mass.
 Maybe it will take one more step -- maybe someone puts a version of the prototype on the web for an important customer to try out -- before all individual vulnerabilities tie together to create a exploitable hole.
 But the risk is accumulating.

 # Tradeoffs

 Security isn't the only non-functional requirement that has this trade-off.
-Here's a few more:
+Here are a few more:

-- _Maintability_: As long as there's no employee turn-over, the team can move faster by not writing down institutional knowledge.
+- _Maintainability_: As long as there's no employee turnover, the team can move faster by not writing down institutional knowledge.
 And much of the documentation becomes outdated almost as soon as the commit is merged.

 - _Testability_: How much of the code needs to be tested?
 How much do the expectations of third-party libraries need to be tested?
-On an agile fast moving team, how much of that code will actually last long enough for tests to matter?
+On an Agile, fast-moving team, how much of that code will actually last long enough for tests to matter?
 Will the right things even be tested?

 - _Permanence_: How long is the solution intended to last anyway?
 Maybe the whole goal is to prove to investors that this idea has legs.
 In that case, vendor lock-in really doesn't matter.
 But if the idea really does have legs, will the company have the discipline to go back and create a longer-term solution?
 When the company is worth millions, will anyone even remember those vendor-specific dependencies or the risk they pose to the company?[^graveyard]